Yohenba18/NFT-MARKETPLACE/README.md

 # NFT-MARKETPLACE

-### Made using NEXT.JS, TailwindCSS, Hardhat, Ether.js, Axios, IPFS and depolyed in POLYGON
+### Made using NEXT.JS, TailwindCSS, Hardhat, Ether.js, Axios, IPFS

 Try running some of the following tasks: